Statistical matching and subclassification with a continuous dose: characterization, algorithm, and application to a health outcomes study: Simulation studies II: comparing non-bipartite full matching to pair matching

 \subsection{Simulation results}

-Table \ref{tbl: simu II d = 5, n = 500} and \ref{tbl: simu II d = 5, n = 2000} summarize the simulation results when $d = 5$, $n = 500$ and $2000$, and $c = -2$.
-Simulation results for the other $6$ data generating processes are similar and can be found in Supplementary Material B.2.
+Figure \ref{fig: simulation II} summarizes the simulation results for $9$ selected measures when $d = 5$, $n = 2000$, and $c = -2$.
+Simulation results for the other cases are qualitatively similar, and details can be found in Supplementary Material C.4.

 We observe three consistent trends.
-First, when $\tau_0 = 0$ and the only goal of statistical matching is homogeneity in covariates $\mathbf{X}$, non-bipartite full matching and non-bipartite pair matching produce similar matched sets and have very similar performance with respect to all measures.
-Second, we observe that the number of matched sets $|\boldsymbol\Pi|$ decreases in non-bipartite full matching as $\tau_0$ increases; this makes sense because more and more matched pairs within which two units have similar doses are no longer deemed preferable by the algorithm because of the large penalty $C$ attached to the dose.
-Third, for both non-bipartite full matching and non-bipartite pair matching, all four homogeneity measures \textsf{HM1} to \textsf{HM4} deteriorate as $\tau_0$ increases and the matching algorithm prefers more separation in the treatment/encouragement doses; however, non-bipartite full matching is capable of striking a much better balance between homogeneity in $\mathbf{X}$ and heterogeneity in treatment/encouragement doses compared to non-bipartite pair matching.
-In fact, when $d = 5$, $n = 2000$, $c = -2$, and $\tau_0 \geq 0.2$, non-bipartite full matching outperforms non-bipartite pair matching \emph{simultaneously} in all $8$ measurements of matched-sets homogeneity ($4$ quantiles of $\nu(\Pi_k)$ and \textsf{HM1} through \textsf{HM4}), $4$ measurements of heterogeneity in treatment/encouragement doses ($4$ quantiles of $\mu(\Pi_k)$), \emph{and} one measurement of overall balance \textsf{SS}.
-For example, when $\tau_0 = 0.4$, the median within-matched-sets Mahalanobis distance (i.e., $50$th of $\nu(\Pi_k)$) is equal to $0.898$ for pair matching and $0.756$ for full matching, and the overall balance measurement \textsf{SS} is $0.389$ for pair matching and as small as $0.105$ for full matching.
+First, when the dose caliper $\tau_0 = 0$ and the only goal of statistical matching is homogeneity in covariates $\mathbf{X}$, non-bipartite full matching and non-bipartite pair matching produce similar matched sets and have very similar performance with respect to all measures.
+Second, we observe that the number of matched sets in non-bipartite full matching decreases as $\tau_0$ increases.
+Third, for both full matching and pair matching, all four homogeneity measures \textsf{HM1} to \textsf{HM4} deteriorate as the dose caliper $\tau_0$ increases; however, non-bipartite full matching is capable of striking a better balance between homogeneity in covariates and heterogeneity in doses compared to non-bipartite pair matching.
+In fact, when $d = 5$, $n = 2000$, $c = -2$, and $\tau_0 \geq 0.3$, non-bipartite full matching outperforms non-bipartite pair matching \emph{simultaneously} in all $8$ measurements of matched-sets homogeneity ($4$ quantiles of $\nu(\Pi_k)$ and \textsf{HM1} through \textsf{HM4}), $4$ measurements of heterogeneity in treatment/encouragement doses ($4$ quantiles of $\mu(\Pi_k)$), \emph{and} the overall balance \textsf{SS}.
+For instance, when $\tau_0 = 0.4$, the median within-matched-sets Mahalanobis distance (i.e., $50$th of $\nu(\Pi_k)$) is equal to $0.898$ for pair matching and $0.756$ for full matching, and the overall balance measurement \textsf{SS} is $0.389$ for pair matching and as small as $0.105$ for full matching.

 Finally, Figure \ref{fig: visualize} helps visualize the difference between an optimal non-bipartite pair match structure and an optimal non-bipartite full match structure using a small simulated dataset with $d = 3$, $n = 50$, and $c = -2$.
 To facilitate data visualization, we do a principle component analysis (PCA) and plot each unit's dose against its first principle component (PC1).
 Top left panel and top right panel depict the match structure of the optimal non-bipartite pair match and optimal non-bipartite full match, both with $\tau_0 = 0.3$.
 Two bottom panels eliminate matched pairs that are identical in two matches and focus on the match structure that are different in two matches.
 It is evident that the full match (corresponding to the bottom right panel) tends to connect units that are more different in the dose (i.e., larger difference in the y-axis) but similar in the first PC (i.e., small difference in the x-axis), compare to the pair match (corresponding to the bottom left panel).